imbushuo/mac-precision-touchpad/README.md

 https://www.reddit.com/r/bootcamp/comments/c4alv2/how_to_install_mac_precision_touchpad_better_than/ - thank you Azmat

+**Note: it is unnecessary to enable test signing, or install the certificate manually.
+Doing so may cause problems in installation.
+See [this issue](https://github.com/imbushuo/mac-precision-touchpad/issues/228#issuecomment-538689587) for detailed explanation.**

 ## USB-based model Installation

 1. Go to the release tab in Github and download the newest version